jeronimovalencia/MultilineQueues/README.md

 ## MultilineQueues and ExampleMLQs

 In *MultilineQueues*, the class of these objects is created with the combinatorial features needed in the t=0 case.
-They include the definition of objects from ball arrangements, pairing and collapsing procedures, and an implementation of the RSK-esque algorithms defined on multiline queues.
-*ExamplesMLQs* contains different explicit examples and visualization of the objects and the different methods.
+They include the definition of objects from ball arrangements, pairing and collapsing procedures, the statistics that give the connection to q-Whittaker polynomials, and an implementation of the RSK-esque algorithms defined on multiline queues. *ExamplesMLQs* contains different explicit examples, visualization of the objects, and instances of some of the methods.

 ### GameMLQs